If you want to live your best life, you might enjoy these life lessons you can learn from Macbeth!

 Plus, Malcolm, who was the eldest son of Duncan, was approached to replace his father as king.
 Malcolm chose not to be so trusting like his father.

 Lady Macbeth is known to have demanded unknown witches to make her blood thick and have the gall in place of milk.
 The yellow bile came in excess and this turned to be insolvent and ruthless.
-This topic is so rich, you might be inspired to write about it further on your blog, or in a book or even in an essay in college.
+This topic is so rich, you might be inspired to write about it further on your blog.
+Or maybe you’ll want to write about these lessons from Macbeth in a book or even in a college essay.

 As a leader, you should avoid being ambitious without morality.